 Our environment consists of many organic and man-made elements that play a pivotal role in our perception.
 As these elements become equally present and important in our daily lives, we evolve and adapt to both.
-My work considers how we do that, exploring the reciprocal relationship between interior and exterior realities, macro and micro worldviews, and the spaces where nature and technology connect.
+Lamm's work considers how we do that, exploring the reciprocal relationship between interior and exterior realities, macro and micro worldviews, and the spaces where nature and technology connect.

 Elements of light, color, sound, rhythm, and scale are similarly engaged in more minimal text-based works that consider how perception shapes experience as well as meaning.
-The icon of a woman in i(self-portrait), 2002, is comprised of a particular strain of numbers that are an imaginary code for the fundamental unity of all elements in the work and life itself.
-It is part of the “i” series, 2002-2003.
-Similarly, the word “BELIEF,” in my series Wordplay, 2012-2019, broken down anagrammatically and transformed into “BE LIFE” suggests a sense of individuality within unity.
+The icon of a woman in i(self-portrait) (2002), is comprised of a particular strain of numbers that are an encrypted code which seeks to convey the fundamental unity of all elements in the work and life itself.
+It is part of the “i” series (2002-2003).
+Similarly, the word “BELIEF,” in her series Wordplay (2012-2019), broken down anagrammatically and transformed into “BE LIFE” suggests a sense of individuality within unity.